Yandex Cloud

 kubectl apply -f /tmp/capy-cluster.yaml

-You can monitor cluster creation progress from the Yandex Cloud management console and the capy-controller-manager pod logs:
+You can monitor the cluster creation progress in the Yandex Cloud management console and the capy-controller-manager pod logs:

 kubectl logs <capy-controller-manager_pod_name> \